Bhaskar1707/ML-Projects/README.md

 # ML-Projects
-Different models have been used for the different dataset taken from Kaggle website and analysed using variuos python libraries like pandas, numpy, matplotlib, seaborn and scikit-learn.
+Different machine learning models have been used for the different dataset taken from Kaggle website and analysed using variuos python libraries like pandas, numpy, matplotlib, seaborn and scikit-learn.